HPV Immunization Project

 - Friday, April 4, 2014 from 8:00 am to 9:00 am at St. Christopher’s Hospital for Children with Kristen Feemster

-- Wednesday, September 10, 2014 (time TBD) at Children’s Hospital of Philadelphia with Kristen Feemster and Paul Offit
+- Wednesday, September 10, 2014 at 12 pm at Children’s Hospital of Philadelphia with Paul Offit — Click here to register

 - Tuesday, May 20, 2014 Youth Sexual Health Symposium at the Philadelphia Double Tree Hotel with Jill Foster